Tutti

 Published May 03, 2022

 Naturally, you should tailor every proposal to ensure they meet prospective clients’ expectations.
-However, as most proposals tend to adopt a similar structure and pattern, we recommend drawing up a proposal template to save time in the long run.
-You may also wish to produce a small number of proposal templates for clients within specific niches, such as the wedding, corporate, or music video sectors.
+However, as most proposals tend to adopt a similar structure and pattern, we recommend drawing up a video proposal template to save time in the long run.
+You may also wish to produce a small number of proposal example templates for clients within specific niches, such as the wedding, corporate, or music video sectors.

 1. Put yourself in a client’s shoes